gabrieldansereau/betadiversity-hotspots/README.md

 The repository is organized as follows:

-- `archive/` contains possibly useful elements kept in case of future need.
-Archived scripts are not maintained and probably do not work as-is.

 - `assets/` contains the pre-coarsened *Copernicus* land cover data (downloaded and coarsened in `src/00c_data_landcover-copernicus.jl`).

 - `data/` is used to store the data.